Charlotteis/notes/javacript/react/react.md

 ## Props

+- Component parameters
-- Pass data to components via props
+- Pass data from parent to child components via props
 - Can do prop validation to ensure the right data is passed to your component
 - Props are read only